ronanchilvers/ronanchilvers.github.io/content/posts/twelve-duchies/chapter-2-part-1.md

 There was something though.
 Something strange.
 She had run up the stairwell, thinking that the two creatures were ... human.
 It had been a shock to find they weren't but she had been almost more shocked by the blood that was pooled all over the floor boards on the upstairs landing.
 Hadley was downstairs - it couldn't be his and the dark ichor that the orcs bled was very different.
 She had almost missed the dagger - only when she glanced back at the scene from the stairwell did she catch the glint of something from beneath a small table that stood against the wall.

 > [!roll] Questions
-> Since Elena has been captured, there would be very little left, if anything, to show she had been there.
-Undecided that Tasha would find something and the elf's dagger came to mind.
-She had drawn it while Hadley fought the orcs in the stairwell and it makes sense tomme that when she collapsed on the floor, the dagger skittered away under a table.
+> Since it seems that Elena has been captured (or at least she isn't here), there would be very little left, if anything, to show she had been there.
+I decided that Tasha would find something and the elf's dagger came to mind.
+She had drawn it while Hadley fought the orcs in the stairwell and it makes sense to me that when she collapsed on the floor, the dagger skittered away under a table.
 >
 > I'm going to give Tasha a chance to recognise the elven workmanship.
 I think that's going to be an INT check - Tasha's INT is 13 so she'll need a 13 or lower on a d20.
 >